 Maximum safe cut slope ratio (horizontal to vertical) with the completion of a Markland stability analysis or other slope stability analysis during construction that will verify the integrity of the rock mass and ensure slope stability.

-Thirty (30.0) feet is recommended as the maximum cut slope height, using the appropriate cut slope ratios for the corresponding height limitation.
+Twenty (20.0) feet is recommended as the maximum cut slope height.